theBoyus/homeAutomation/doc/test.md

 # 14/12-23

 After some struggles we made the adafruit sensor work. the data it gives is increadibly more detailed than the photoresistor module.
 Definitly more usable.

+# 26/12-23

+Adafruit sensor works well with micropico lib we found. it now also connects to the website and can push data aswell as pull, i.e turn on or off a light.